gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 Include problem-solving actions that may address rare cases or be considered 'risky', so long as proper context is provided in the form of fully detailed warnings and caveats.
 This kind of content should be included as it could be helpful to others and, when properly explained, its benefits outweigh the risks.
 If you think you have found an exception to this rule, contact the Technical Writing team.

-We will add all troubleshooting information to the documentation, no matter how unlikely a user is to incounter a situation.
+We will add all troubleshooting information to the documentation, no matter how unlikely a user is to encounter a situation.
-For the troubleshooting sections people in GitLab support can merge additions themselves.
+For the Troubleshooting sections, people in GitLab Support can merge additions themselves.

 ### All media types